 19. Viper Snake

 Vipers are renowned for their large, hinged fangs and are one of the deadliest snake species on Earth.
 They enjoy warm-blooded animals and generally feed on mice and rats.
-In order to help them detect these animals, they rely on two heat-sensitive sensors close to their mouth.
+To help them detect these animals, they rely on two heat-sensitive sensors close to their mouth.

 Learn More: DK Findout